Review | Old Bay’s new vodka gives cocktails a savory, Maryland-made kick

 We sampled it on its own, as well as in a few of the simpler recipes from the brand’s website: a straightforward mix with lemon seltzer, a martini dirtied with olive brine, a mule-style drink with ginger beer, and a bloody mary prepared with the aforementioned mixer.

-On opening the bottle, the scent doesn’t give it away; you could sniff and sniff and not get a hint of Old Bay and all the crab-cracking, seafood-boiling good times that the scent conjures.
+On opening the bottle, the scent doesn’t give it away; you could sniff and sniff and not get a hint of Old Bay seasoning and all the crab-cracking, seafood-boiling good times that its scent conjures.
 Served straight, we mostly picked up on the peppery notes of the famed spice blend, with maybe a trace of vegetal celery seed.
 I didn’t detect those warm, baking spice elements that give Old Bay its complexity.

 So, on it’s own, it might not be the most flavorful of quaffs, but I don’t have much quarrel with that: Vodka, particularly when served cold, isn’t known for subtle bouquets or complex flavor profiles.
 In fact, its blendability is one of its most prized qualities (perhaps second to its buzz-inducing properties, that is).
 And speaking of which, Old Bay has a slightly lower ABV than many other vodkas — 35 percent to the standard 40 percent.